The Pollak Family

 Our lives were entrenched in Southern California, Orange County area, where Henry practiced medicine as an Obstetrician/Gynecologist.
 He had an amazing career as a devoted physician with an endearing bedside disposition.
 I couldn't imagine asking him to give that up so I, the quintessential "city-girl" and lover of all things "urban", could try my hand at farming and creating my own wine.
 It was an impossible fantasy, but one I thought of often.

 However, just as you think life will never change, there are surprises around every corner.
 These "surprises" are not always ones you wish for, reminding us just how precious life and good health can be.
-Henry was suddenly diagnosed with Meniere's Disease, a disorder of the inner ear that can affect hearing and balance to a varying degree.
+Henry was suddenly diagnosed with Parkinson's Disease.
 Unable to continue working as a surgeon, he gave me his blessing and a big push to finally pursue the "winery-vineyard" dream I had only pondered in my mind, sometimes only in my dreams.

 Without much contemplation and to the surprise of many, we pulled up roots, packing up our lives on the coast, along with our two young sons, Benjamin and Jonathan (who help me so much with this business), and never looked back.
 We ended up in Northern California where I studied and received a Bachelor of Science in Viticulture & Enology from the University of California, Davis.
 To add insult to injury, it was during my time at Davis that Henry was also diagnosed with Parkinson's Disease, another unfortunate hurdle we continue to deal with everyday.

 However, this did not stop us from pursuing the path we had started.
-While at Davis, we extensivly searched the West Coast (California, Oregon & Washington) for a place we could call home.
+While at Davis, we extensively searched the West Coast (California, Oregon & Washington) for a place we could call home.
 A place to cultivate a vineyard and craft elegant wines.
 It wasn't until we came to the Willamette Valley of Oregon that we knew we had found the perfect environment to rebuild our life.
-The beauty we have found in this rich agricultural region has been nothing short of an incredible experience and not to mention breathtakingly beautiful when you take the time to look around.
+The beauty we have found in this rich, agricultural region has been nothing short of an incredible experience and not to mention breathtakingly beautiful when you take the time to look around.
 My boys stepped in at a very young age and have helped and succeeded in all aspects of our business and I couldn't be more proud.
 You can read about them here.

 While this life and the fulfillment of my dream is bittersweet, as I would exchange it all for the good health of my husband, it does not overshadow the passion I, and we as a family, have for wine and being stewards of the land we were blessed to find.